Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Introduction

 This allows us to find the low-lying hadron spectrum of the \ntwo SQCD with the U(4) gauge group and $N_f=8$ quark flavors.
 In fact, it turns out that the form of the spectrum of string states (which determines the hadron spectrum in 4D SQCD) does not depend on the mass deformation, and only the number of states is changed.
 We also use the field theory arguments on the SQCD side to explain this surprising effect.
 We explain the expected increase in the number of hadronic states in SQCD, which has more quarks, by considering the near-Hagedorn behavior of the 2D black hole.

 The paper is organized as follows.
-In Sect.~\ref{sec:NAstring} we briefly review the 4D \ntwo supersymmetric SQCD and the world sheet theory of the non-Abelian string.
+In Sec.~\ref{sec:NAstring} we briefly review the 4D \ntwo supersymmetric SQCD and the world sheet theory of the non-Abelian string.
 In particular, we review results of \cite{GIMMY} which show that the Coulomb branch of the world sheet \wcpN model is described by \ntwo Liouville theory and describe the low-lying 4D spectrum in terms of string states in the world-sheet theory for $N=2$.
-In Sect.~\ref{sec:gravity} we consider the mass deformation and show that the mass-deformed solution, found in \cite{Y_mass_Liouville}, is $T$-dual to the 2D black hole with cigar geometry.
+In Sec.~\ref{sec:gravity} we consider the mass deformation and show that the mass-deformed solution, found in \cite{Y_mass_Liouville}, is $T$-dual to the 2D black hole with cigar geometry.
 We also discuss the Liouville theory with both superpotential and mass deformations switched on, and formulate a conjecture how the deformation parameters are related to the background of the dual theory with cigar geometry.
-In Sect.~\ref{sec:hyper} we solve the Schr\"odinger equation for string excitations in the mass-deformed background, using the effective gravity approach, and find the discrete spectrum, the result confirms the statement about $T$-duality from Sect.~\ref{sec:gravity}.
-In Sect.~\ref{sec:SQCD_interpretation} we use the field theory arguments from SQCD to explain the surprising behavior of the 4D spectrum, predicted by string theory.
-In Sect.~\ref{sec:Hagedorn} we finally study the near-Hagedorn behavior of the 2D black hole to explain the expected increase in hadron states in the 4D SQCD with more quark flavors.
-Sect.~\ref{sec:Conclusions} contains our conclusions, while the Appendix~\ref{app:sing_cont} deals with an analytic continuation of the singular solution to the Schr\"odinger equation for string excitations.
+In Sec.~\ref{sec:hyper} we solve the Schr\"odinger equation for string excitations in the mass-deformed background, using the effective gravity approach, and find the discrete spectrum, the result confirms the statement about $T$-duality from Sec.~\ref{sec:gravity}.
+In Sec.~\ref{sec:SQCD_interpretation} we use the field theory arguments from SQCD to explain the surprising behavior of the 4D spectrum, predicted by string theory.
+In Sec.~\ref{sec:Hagedorn} we finally study the near-Hagedorn behavior of the 2D black hole to explain the expected increase in hadron states in the 4D SQCD with more quark flavors.
+Sec.~\ref{sec:Conclusions} contains our conclusions, while the Appendix~\ref{app:sing_cont} deals with an analytic continuation of the singular solution to the Schr\"odinger equation for string excitations.